xmonader/githubfuse/README.md

 ```
 python3 githubfuse.py --mountpoint="/mnt/githubtest" --githubdir="/tmp/githubtest"
 ```
 It takes optional `--foreground` to show in foreground.
-(Turn it own and try to access files in your mountpoint and see it while cloning :)
+(Turn it on and try to access files in your mountpoint and see it while cloning :)